hema-ted/pycdft/doc/source/index.rst

       Template for **PyCDFT** minimum working input file.

     :ref:`manual`
-      The complete manual of the code itself.
+      The documentation of the code.

 Indices and tables